castle-engine/castle-engine/packages/delphi/README.md

 - Switch platform of all packages (except `castle_engine_design.bpl` and `castle_engine_vcl.bpl`) to _"Linux 64-bit"_.
 Do this if you want to use link:delphi_linux[Delphi on Linux].

+  To make it work, first [add FMXLinux to "Library Paths"](https://castle-engine.io/delphi_linux#library_paths).

   Again, right-click on _"AllPackages"_ and select _"Build All"_.

-If anything fails, please https://github.com/castle-engine/castle-engine/issues[submit a bug].
+If anything fails, please [submit a bug](https://github.com/castle-engine/castle-engine/issues).

 ## Packages ovierview